w3f/polkadot-wiki/docs/general/polkadot-v1.md

 Habermeier as well as [this article](https://www.rob.tech/polkadot-blockspace-over-blockchains/) by him.

-### A Perspective Shift: Upcoming Polkadot Feature Developments
+### A Perspective Shift: Upcoming Polkadot Features Development

 As with many other projects before Polkadot, at some point in time after achieving the initially-planned goals, a perspective shift allows you to understand better what your project is